Terkwood/book/src/tech/adding_redis_streams_to_rust.md

 As a result of working the merge, I improved my understanding of the concepts underlying Redis Streams.

-Creating an example of `XREADGROUP` command patterns gave me an immediate insight into a [shortcoming of my board game project](https://github.com/Terkwood/BUGOUT/issues/310):  I was maintaining boilerplate code, tracking the time IDs processed in a given stream.
+Creating an example of `XREADGROUP` command patterns gave me an immediate insight into a [shortcoming of my board game project](https://github.com/Terkwood/BUGOUT/issues/310):  I was maintaining unnecessary boilerplate code, tracking the time IDs processed in a given stream.
 This code can be destroyed once I switch from naive `XREAD` to Redis-controlled `XREADGROUP`.

 Using the ">" operator in an `XREADGROUP` command tells Redis, "hey, give me only the newest records... and YOU keep track of where I am in the stream!"
 This functionality, combined with the automatic `XACK` provided in in the new additions to redis-rs, makes for a nice combination.

 ## Conclusion 💛

-If you're exicited about seeing the Redis Streams support finally make it into the Rust ecosystem in a nice way, please [dust the PR with emojis](https://github.com/mitsuhiko/redis-rs/pull/319), or better yet, with critical review. 🔬
+If you're excited about seeing the Redis Streams support finally make it into the Rust ecosystem in a nice way, please [dust the PR with emojis](https://github.com/mitsuhiko/redis-rs/pull/319), or better yet, with critical review. 🔬

 If you're using Redis Streams in your own work, we'd love to hear from you.

 ### Attribution

 Thank you to [Audrey](https://www.flickr.com/photos/audreyjm529/) for the [image used in the header](https://www.flickr.com/photos/98799884@N00/235458062).
 It is licensed under [CC by 2.0](https://creativecommons.org/licenses/by/2.0/).
 I cropped the image in order to make it fit a bit better as a header.

+### Around the Web

+You can also find this article on [LinkedIn](https://www.linkedin.com/pulse/adding-redis-streams-rust-felix-terkhorn) and [dev.to](https://dev.to/terkwood/adding-redis-streams-to-rust-464j).